 - maintaining up-to-date contact details for employees, so you can let them know to watch out for symptoms if a colleague gets COVID-19.

 When a staff member gets COVID-19

-When a staff member gets COVID-19, they must isolate for 7 days from the date they tested positive.
+When a staff member gets COVID-19, they should isolate.
 Find out more about what a staff member needs to do if they get COVID-19.

 As soon as you become aware that someone with COVID-19 has attended your workplace, you should perform a routine clean with standard household cleaning products.
 A deep clean is not necessary.

 You may need to close temporarily to do so, but most businesses will only need to close for a short time.